-Home Health How is the lack of vitamins and minerals manifested
+Home Sănătate How does a lack of vitamins and microelements manifest?

-An organism can be considered healthy only if all its internal systems function smoothly and without failures.
-And this is possible only with an absolute balance of vitamins and minerals.
-Unfortunately, few people can boast of iron health now, even the most inveterate athletes experience ailments.
-In this article, we will analyze in detail why there may be a lack of vitamins in the body even with strict adherence to proper nutrition, what consequences the deficiency is fraught with, and how to understand that there is a vitamin deficiency.
+A body can be considered healthy only if all its internal systems function smoothly and without failures.
+And this is only possible with an absolute balance of vitamins and microelements.
+Unfortunately, few people can now boast of iron health; even the most avid athletes experience ailments.
+In this article, we will analyze in detail why there may be a lack of vitamins in the body even with strict adherence to proper nutrition, what consequences the deficiency entails, and how to understand that there is a vitamin deficiency.

-Vitamin B is a whole group of vitamins that are responsible for the proper functioning of the nervous system, for energy metabolism, they also support the work of the digestive tract, enhance resistance stress and contribute to the normalization of blood sugar levels.
-You can now see B vitamins sold separately as an additional source.
-It is worth saying that the full-fledged work of each element occurs exclusively when the whole group is assembled, and not separately.
-The strength of immunity, cell multiplication and the growth process - all this is also under the control of the B vitamins.
-This is briefly about the role of the element in the body, so that it becomes clear how serious its deficiency is.
+Vitamin B is a whole group of vitamins that are responsible for the proper functioning of the nervous system, for energy metabolism, they also support the functioning of the digestive tract, strengthen resistance stress and help normalize blood sugar levels.
+You can now see B vitamins sold individually as an additional source.
+It is worth saying that the full operation of each element occurs only when the entire group is assembled, and not separately.
+The strength of the immune system, cell reproduction and the growth process - all this is also under the control of B vitamins.
+This is briefly about what role the element plays in the body, so that it becomes clear how serious its deficiency is.

-First of all, women begin to note the lack of these vitamins, who are very attentive to their appearance, because there is a loss of attractiveness.
-In addition, with a deficit, you can notice:
+First of all, women who are very attentive to their appearance begin to notice the lack of these vitamins, because there is a loss of attractiveness.
+In addition, with a deficiency you can notice:

 • constant fatigue;

-• instability arises in emotional terms, a person may simply react inadequately to stimuli - "explode" at every little thing;
+• instability arises emotionally, a person may simply react inadequately to stimuli - “explode” at every little thing;

 • sleep problems;

-• in pregnant women, toxicosis is observed in the early stages.
+• Pregnant women experience toxicosis in the early stages.

 Vitamin deficiency also manifests itself visually: